chrisisth/PokemonGo-Automate-Flows/Trade Pokemon/readme.md

 3. **Operation**: The flow will automatically perform trades based on the initial setup.
 It will continue to trade until you stop it.

-4. **End**: To stop the flow, you need to manually stop it in the Automate app.
+4. **End**: You can cancel the flow at any time by pressing the volume up button.
+To stop the flow, you need to manually stop it in the Automate app.

 ### Features